THE LEXINGTON SKI CLUB INC.

 D. When each family becomes a new member, one adult will be required to participate on the Lodge Committee for a period of one year following acceptance into the Club.

-2. Single children of Family Members who are twenty-five (25) years of age or older at the start of the Club’s fiscal year and have been Junior Members of the Club for at least one year may be elected to the Club as Derivative Members if they have made application to the Membership Committee and the requirements "A", "B" and "C" of this Article are fulfilled.
+2. An unmarried person who is twenty-five (25) years of age or older at the start of the Club’s fiscal year and has been a member for at least one fiscal year immediately after turning 18 to 24 may be elected to the Club as a Derivative Member if he/she has made application to the Membership Committee and the requirements "A", "B" and "C" of this Article are fulfilled.

 3. A Derivative Member who qualifies as a family must convert his/her membership to a Family Membership by stating his/her desire in writing to the President or Membership Chairman prior to June 15 following the marriage or else forfeit his/her membership in the club.